onecrayon/Spice-sugar/README.markdown

 Spice.sugar for Espresso
 ========================

+**This version of Spice is officially deprecated, and will no longer work properly with [Espresso 2.0](http://macrabbit.com/espresso/2/).**

 Spice allows [Espresso][esp] to be extended using [JSCocoa][jsc].
 For more information about the plugin (including documentation) see the Spice site: